marius311/MuseInference.jl/docs/src/index.md

 nothing # hide
 ```

 Now lets plot the different estimates.
-In this case, MUSE gives a nearly perfect answer at ~1/20th the computational cost.
+In this case, MUSE gives a nearly perfect answer at a fraction of the computational cost.
 MFVI struggles in both speed and accuracy by comparison.

 ```@example 1
 figure(figsize=(6,5)) # hide